AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 ### The Next Steps {#the-next-steps}

-Once you have setup the general configurations, you ready to use Cloud Manager.
+Once you have setup the general configurations, you ready to use [!UICONTROL Cloud Manager].

-Refer to [***Using Cloud Manager***](https://chl-author./content/help/en/experience-manager/cloud-manager/using/using-cloud-manager.html) to get started with Cloud Manager.
+Refer to [Using [!UICONTROL Cloud Manager]](https://helpx.adobe.com/experience-manager/cloud-manager/using/using-cloud-manager.html) to get started with [!UICONTROL Cloud Manager].